3ub41r/kiddocare-pre-interview/README.md

 cd kiddocare-pre-interview
 ```

-If you don't want to mess with PHP installations, you can run it with Docker:
+If you don't want to mess with PHP installations, you can run it with docker-compose:

 ```
 docker-compose up -d